Contact-Control-Interfaces/maestro-sdk-docs/Unity/README.md

 ### `FingerTipCollider`
 Must be placed on each fingertip and in the center of the palm.
 Spawned and set up automatically by `MaestroHand`.

+## Troubleshooting

+#### Running my scene causes Unity to terminate!

+It should be noted that the DLLs used by our SDK are 64-bit only.
+As such, if the Unity platform settings are set to `Any CPU` or `x86` execution will halt.

+To address this, you may find all DLLs under `Maestro/Core/_DLLs`.
+Set each DLL's CPU setting to `x86_64`.
+If you are performing builds, this will also have to be done so the DLLs are included with 64-bit builds, and excluded for 32-bit builds.

+You may also have to enable `Load on startup` under `Plugin load settings`.
+The Unity editor will have to be restarted for this to take effect.

 <strong>Please contact us at support@contactci.co with any questions.</strong>